 Put a chill on waste.
 Keep a pitcher of drinking water in the fridge so you don't have to run the tap until the water gets cold.

-Conserving water quickly becomes second nature.
-For many more ways to ensure that your water supply stays healthy for decades to come, check out the tips at aquarionwater.com/conserve.
+Conserving water guickly becomes second nature.
+For many more ways to ensure that your water supply stays healthy for decades to come, check out the tips at www.aquarionwater.com/conservation.